Lemonononon/Psychology-Learning-In-ZJU/README.md

-# lemonon-one
-Psychology learning in ZJU.
+# Psychology learning in ZJU.